Impact depth: Newton's approximation

-If the impact velocity is greater than the speed of sound within the target or impactor material, impact shock causes the material to fracture, and at higher velocities to behave like a gas, causing rapid ejection of target and impactor material and the formation of a crater.
-The depth of the crater depends on the material properties of impactor and target, as well as the velocity of impact.
-Typically, greater impact velocity means greater crater depth.
+The above argument is valid only if the velocity is high enough to ignore friction, but lower than the speed of sound in the target material.
+If the impact velocity exceeds the sound speed, the impactor will generate shock waves that carry momentum and can cause the material to fracture.
+At very high velocities, rapid ejection of the target and impactor will produce an impact crater whose depth depends on the material properties of the impact and target, as well as on the velocity of the impact.
+Typically, a higher impact velocity results in a greater crater depth.